Mauritania: Former General Mohamed Ould Ghazouani wins presidential election | DW | 23.06.2019

-Mohamed Ould Ghazouani has won Mauritiania's presidential election with an absolute majority.
+Mohamed Ould Ghazouani has won Mauritania's presidential election with an absolute majority.
 It was the first time Mauritanians voted to elect a successor to a democratically elected president in the West African state.

 Earlier on Sunday, Ghazouani declared himself the winner of the Saturday polls.
 Mauritania's government also declared victory for the former general and congratulated him.